 Your massage session doesn’t have to end when you walk out the door.
 Empower yourself by making at-home care part of your routine.
 Your massage therapist is an incredible resource, so don’t hesitate to ask them for simple self-massage techniques you can use between appointments.
 They can show you how to safely work on your temples, scalp, neck, and shoulders to release tension before it escalates into a full-blown headache.
 This partnership between professional therapeutic massage and at-home maintenance is a powerful combination for long-term headache relief, giving you more control over your symptoms day-to-day.

-Enhance Your Massage for Headache Relief
+Ways to Enhance Your Headache Massage

 Choosing the right massage technique is a huge step toward finding headache relief, but you can make your session even more effective with a few thoughtful additions.
 Think of these as tools that help your therapist work more deeply and effectively, targeting the root causes of your headache pain.
 Enhancements like heat, specialized oils, and aromatherapy work with your massage to soothe your nervous system, reduce inflammation, and melt away the tension that contributes to headaches.